henri/spb/README.md

 Brave was slected as the deafult browser for the following reasons :

-  - Released under open source licence (Mozilla Public License 2.0)
+  - Released under open source license (Mozilla Public License 2.0)
   - Attempts to offer the following protection by default
     - Tracker Blocking
     - Cookie Tracking